 With a substrate already having been loaded into the instrument and the instrument having been prepared, talent turns on the optical reflectance monitor and starts the recipe file.
 (TEXT: See text for details.)

 Authors: Do you have a preferred type of sapphire substrate (e.g., c-plane)?
 Do you have a preferred substrate thickness?
+C-plane sapphire with a thickness of ~380 um.

 Authors: Do you turn on the optical reflectance monitor from the instrument computer, or do you turn it on somewhere else?
 Does it take time for the reflectance monitor to get ready? (i.e., would there normally be a delay between turning on the reflectance monitor and starting the recipe?)
+We turn on the monitor on another computer; the delay is around 30 s.

 Once the system is ready, ramp the reactor pressure to 30 Torr and the substrate temperature to 1,055 °C in a H2 atmosphere over the course of 3 minutes to desorb residual contaminants.
 [1-SCREEN]